The Meaning of Life (The Offspring song): Music video

 A music video was made in support of the single.
 It was directed by Kevin Kerslake and released in 1997.
 The video features a high-speed wheel chair race in the desert.
 The race footage was interspersed with shots of lead singer Dexter Holland hanging upside down in a tree with a capuchin monkey.

 DVD appearances

 The music video appears on the Complete Music Video Collection DVD, released in 2005.

-References in popular culture

-"The Meaning of Life" was featured in Tekken: The Motion Picture and Snowriders II, both released in 1997.